 • Mentorship staff contacts mentees on a rolling basis from July-August to confirm participation and inform them of upcoming events.
 Once matches are made, peer mentors will contact mentees over the summer as well.

-• The Mentorship Program cycle occurs each year during the fall semester from September to December
+• The University Mentorship Program cycle occurs each year during the fall semester from September to December.

-• Mentorship groups are made up of 7-11 mentees (first-year students) that share a peer mentor you'll get to know other students with similar and different interests.
+• Mentorship groups are made up of seven to 11 mentees (first-year students) who share a peer mentor — you'll get to know other students with similar and different interests.

-• Program participants also have access to a cohort of FSG mentors.
+• Program participants also have access to a cohort of faculty, staff, and FSGs.